tajmone/Sublime-PML/README.md

 - Selected text is commented out: `[- `&lt;selection&gt;` -]`

-Their behavior differs when nothing is selected:
+Their behaviour differs when nothing is selected:

 |                  key strokes                  |            effect without selection           |
 |-----------------------------------------------|-----------------------------------------------|